aslambaba/DataStructure-Algorithms/1-Projects/readme.md

             	5          	10       	15       	20
             	6          	12       	18       	24       	30
 - Question#11 - Write a program to ad the first seven terms of the following series using for loop  1/1! + 2/2! + … + 7/7!.
+- Question#12 - Write a program that uses three arrays of mango, Orange and Banana to store the number of fruits purchased by the customer.
+The program inputs the number of mangoes, oranges and bananas to be purchased by the customer and stores them in corresponding arrays.
+Then program finally displays the total bill for each customer according to the prices: Rs.20 per mango, Rs.10 per orange, Rs.5 per banana.
+- Question#13 - Write a program that inputs the names and monthly salaries of 10 employees.
+The program checks the annual salary of each person.
+If annual salary is greater than or equal to Rs.250000/- then it prints name, salary and message ”Tax to be paid” else it prints name salary and message “NO Tax”.
+- Question#14 - Write a program that displays all values of the given array in the form of a matrix and finds its  sum:   array values are {{6,3},{7,8},{4,5}} hint : Declare 2-D array
+- Question#15 - Write a program that uses two arrays to store the roll number and marks of students.
+It inputs roll numbers and marks of five students and stores them in corresponding elements of the arrays.
+The program finally displays the roll and marks of the student with highest marks.